akeneo/ui-extensions-samples/README.md

 For `pim.product-grid.action-bar` position, an object is sent by the parent to the iframe with a [postMessage JS event](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage):

 The following data is subject to change, we will make it evolve and should perceived as an "API contract" between the PIM and the system listening to those events.
-(DEPRECATION NOTICE: this format will not be supported by the end of february 2025, we will soon communicate on the new format).
+(DEPRECATION NOTICE: this format will not be supported by the end of february 2025, we will soon communicate on the new format.
+We'll send you a list of product uuid or product model codes directly instead of a search query.
+This list will be limited to a certain number of products, hence the action will not be possible if the number of selected product is greater than 500 products).
 ```json
 {
   "filters": {